Arsenal lifts gloom with 3-1 win against Chelsea in EPL - WHIZ News

 But it was a nervy finish for the hosts as Chelsea got a consolation goal from Tammy Abraham in the 85th minute after initially being flagged for offside.
 The visitors were then awarded a penalty a few minutes later, but Arsenal goalkeeper Bernd Leno saved Jorginho’s shot in injury time.

-Arsenal climbed up to 14th place with 17 points after the team’s worst start to a season in decades.
-The victory at Emirates Stadium, which was empty because of coronavirus restrictions, relieved pressure on manager Mikel Arteta.
+Arsenal moved to 14th place with 17 points after the team’s worst start to a season in decades.

 It was Arsenal’s first league win since Nov.
 1 against Manchester United.
-Prior to the victory against Chelsea, Arsenal was winless in its last seven league matches with five defeats and two draws.
+And the Gunners did it with a combination of senior players and youth, who showed verve and creativity going forward.

-Chelsea, on the other hand, didn’t seem to turn up for the majority of the match, even though the club could have moved up to second in the league with a win.
-As it stands, the Blues moved down to sixth with 25 points.
+Part of Arsenal’s team selection was forced upon the manager with central defender Gabriel having to self-isolate for three matches because he was in close contact with someone who tested positive for COVID-19.
+Two other Brazilians, David Luiz and Willian, were absent because they were feeling unwell.
+And Arsenal captain Pierre-Emerick Aubameyang was among the substitutes as he recovers from a right calf injury.

-Arsenal started brightly and within 40 seconds, Gabriel Martinelli was unmarked in the penalty area but scuffed his shot.
-It was a sign of things to come.
+Chelsea, on the other hand, didn’t seem to turn up for the majority of the match, even though the club could have temporarily moved up to second in the league with a win.
+The Blues dropped down to seventh with 25 points.

-As halftime approached, Arsenal left back Kieran Tierney ran past Reece James in the penalty area and went over.
+As halftime approached, Tierney ran past Reece James in the penalty area and went over.
 Television replays showed that James clipped the back of Tierney’s left foot, with the Arsenal defender appearing to go to ground easily.

 But VAR confirmed that it was a foul, and Lacazette stepped up, ran up to the ball, stopped for a moment and then sent goalkeeper Edouard Mendy the wrong way in the 34th.